andersix/pitft_buttons/README.md

 ```

 #### Pick the appropriate installer
-I'm using the PiTFT 2.8 Capacive, so am using:
+I'm using the PiTFT 2.8 Capacitive, so am using:
 ```
 sudo python3 adafruit-pitft.py --display=28c --rotation=90 --install-type=console
 ```